Osage's Tiny Sandford becomes a star

 When Tiny Sandford began acting, the movies were silent.
 Tracy Tolzmann hopes to give Tiny a voice.

-Tiny was born in Osage in 1894.
-Tolzmann is a member of the Block-Heads, a Minnesota group of Laurel and Hardy aficionados, and he hopes one day to honor Osage's native son with a ceremony and a movie showing.
+Tolzmann is a member of the Block-Heads, a Minnesota group of Laurel and Hardy aficionados, and he hopes one day to honor Sandford with a ceremony and a movie showing.

-Some of Tiny’s 150 credits include “The Little Rascals” and four Charlie Chaplain films.
+Sandford, who was born in Osage in 1894, has 150 credits which include “The Little Rascals” and four Charlie Chaplain films.
 He also worked with the Three Stooges, Buster Keaton and Ginger Rogers.

 “I really would like to do a ‘Salute to Tiny Sandford’ presentation in Osage sometime in the not-too-distant future,” Tolzmann said.